 You could write up several versions of the same email and let the algorithm segment your audience and decide which users will respond best to each version, and if it happens to be wrong, it will detect that and improve for next time.

-So there you have it, you’re now ready to face the challenges that 2018 is getting ready to throw at you.
+So there you have it, you’re now ready to face the challenges that the ecommerce shopper is getting ready to throw at you.
 You know why your mobile users are important, and you know what’s important to your mobile users.
 You’re ready to build your marketing campaigns from the ground up around the latest growing trends, and turn them to your advantage, instead of being caught unaware and losing out.
 Now all that’s left for you to do is to get out there and let the world know what you have to offer.
 Good luck!

 Victoria Greene is a content consultant and freelance writer.
 On her blog, VictoriaEcommerce, she shares tips on e-commerce and how companies can improve the way they represent their brand.
 She is passionate about using her experience to help brands improve their online reach.